 Last: W (UD) vs. Sean Strickland, Feb.
 8

-No one receives as many backhanded compliments as Du Plessis -- but as long as the wins keep coming, who cares?
+No one receives as many backhanded compliments as Du Plessis, but as long as the wins keep coming, who cares?
 The UFC's middleweight champ is known for breaking all of the technical rules of MMA and making it work.
-He has taken out some of the biggest names of his division's history and is on his way to becoming one of those names if it keeps up. -- Okamoto
+He has taken out some of the biggest names of his division's history and has an opportunity to add another when he faces Chimaev at UFC 319.
+Du Plessis is on his way to becoming one of those big names himself if it keeps up. -- Okamoto

 UFC light heavyweight